The Ultimate Guide to Home Inspection Before Buying

 • Walk Away: If the issues are too severe and the seller is unwilling to address them, you can opt to back out of the deal if your contract includes an inspection contingency.

-Your real estate agent can guide you through the negotiation process to ensure your interests are protected.
+Our agents at Nelson Walley Real Estate will guide you through the negotiation process to ensure your interests are protected.

 9. Tips for Buyers to Prepare for a Home Inspection